The Administrative State: History of the concept

-Ideals of the book
+Response to politics-administration dichotomy

 The book posits that an "administrative state" contains a tension between democracy and bureaucracy that obliges career public servants to protect democratic principles.
-Waldo's position is that the political versus administrative dichotomy is false, that public servants hold political positions that require more than the mere implementation of policy set by elected officials.
+Waldo's position is that strict adherence of the Politics-administration dichotomy is false, and that public servants hold political positions that require more than the mere implementation of policy set by elected officials.
 Rather, they must negotiate between efficient, scientific management and the demands for due process and public access to government.
-Government cannot be run like a business where efficiency and profits are highest prority.
+Government cannot be run like a business where efficiency and profits are highest priority.
 Honoring the Constitution and other democratic imperatives makes managing a unit of the government far more challenging than a comparable private-sector organization.

 Waldo introduces the concept of The Great Society which he argues is based upon the private sector.
 He also points out that in the U.S., business supports the state, while it should be the other way around.
 In addition, he states that with the evolution of social trends in the U.S., fundamental laws were eroded by modern ideas thus changing the entire concept of government and public administration.
-As these transitions occurred, new managerial styles emerged (Art Madsen, M.Ed.).